 Getting More Bang for your Buck (or Baht) in Phuket

-We mention this because, no matter how you slice it, cost of living is an attraction for potential property purchasers.
+We mention this because, no matter how you slice it, the cost of living in Phuket is an attraction for potential property purchasers.

 Thailand already has enough to attract buyers: an amazing culture, delicious food, an abundance of sunny days and stunning beaches.
 But there is a large percentage of people drawn to Thailand simply because things are cheap compared with other countries.

 Yes, Phuket may be a little more expensive than other parts of the country, but the relative cost of living is still extremely low.